 Factbox: Spending, fundraising in presidential race

-(Reuters) - Presidential campaigns and political action committees, or PACs, filed financial reports on Tuesday showing how much they had raised and spent this campaign season, as of February 29.
+(Reuters) - U.S. presidential campaigns and political action committees, or PACs, filed financial reports on Monday showing how much they had raised and spent as of January 31.

 The Federal Election Commission filings also offered a snapshot of who has been donating how much to the "Super PACs," which operate independently from campaigns and can raise unlimited amounts from individuals, corporations and unions.